 The group will provide new preventive measures that will allow fewer people to consume drugs.
 Should some still decide to do so, may it be a decision taken in freedom, in a well-informed manner and with the least possible damage and, therefore, cost to the person and society.

 It has developed standardised units of measurement, such as the Standard Beverage Unit or the Standard Cannabis Unit, which allow it to study the risks of consumption on health.
 Thus, it will obtain useful treatments that allow the person to have more control over their life, their decisions and their health.
-It wants to have tools allowing more people to be treated and to achieve their own goals, such as Nalmefene (a drug that has been proven effective against alcoholism).
+It wants to have tools allowing more people to be treated and to achieve their own goals.

 The priority is to eliminate stigma.